ImperialCollegeLondon/EpicollectPlus-mobile-client-html5/README.md

 Fix deployment info, Java import ect. if needed

 ####
-Update Android Manifest file, see the one on Epicollect5 repo
+Update Android Manifest file, change default theme to Holo Light ` android:theme="@android:style/Theme.Holo.Light.NoActionBar"`

 ####
 Run on device

 ####
-Look for log errors about missing plugins (iOS) and fix
+Look for log errors about missing plugins and fix (I am looking inot this but no solution so far)

 ####
 Cordova statusbar plugin (iOS) is causing problems so it does not get installed, modify `MainViewController.m` directly instead.
 Replace the `viewDidLoad()` method with the following: